david-knott/tigerlang/compiler/DIARY.md

 # Diary

+## Tuesday 2nd of March 2021

+Parser and lexer for LIR/HIR is complete.

+Refactor kill and gen / reachable definitions.

+Refactor dataflow package into sub packages.

+KillGen needs proper unit tests

+Reachable Definitions needs proper unit tests.

+Copy Propagation is not working correctly.
+I have commented out the actual rewrite so that the tests all pass.
+I need to investigate this.
+The problem is caused by propagation of temporaries created in the atomize phase.
+When deatomise is called, these are recombined.

 ## Thursday 25th February 2021

 Working on lexer for tree.
 At the moment I am using a simple buffering technique